 Released at the onset of Disney’s so-called Silver Age, where the money began to flow again (incrementally) in the ‘50s after the box office disasters of the early ‘40s subjected Disney to a handful of no-budget package films throughout the war and post-war years, Alice in Wonderland was a fitting rekindling spirit.
 None other than Walt Disney’s own childhood love and his original plan for a first feature film before things got sidetracked (as they do in animation), Alice was ironically whisked away from a fell purgatory without Uncle Walt’s own influence (perhaps he’d grown weary over trying to produce it again and again over the years), and perhaps for the better.
-The patchy, maniacal disarray to the look of the film and the semi-unwholesome, deliberately non-moralizing grotesquerie of the structure weren’t exactly Walt’s specialties, but one wonders what countenance his version of the tale might have taken.
+The patchy, maniacal disarray to the look of the film and the semi-unwholesome, deliberately non-moralizing grotesquerie of the structure weren’t exactly Walt’s specialties, but one wonders what countenance his version of the tale might have born.
 Maybe Alice would have been a young Margaret Thatcher, and the Mad Hatter a starched-suit Joseph McCarthy and the impromptu hero.
 Alas, I do not suspect even Walt could have any sensible use for the bundle-of-id that is the Cheshire Cat.

 So maybe Walt’s hand’s off role here (he adopted his usual hands-on-the-wheel tactics for this era’s Cinderella and Peter Pan) saved the film, allowing for something considerably more scatterbrained and disabused of morality and narrative cohesion.
 Although the film – a trim 75 minutes – naturally curtails Lewis Carroll’s mighty exercise in losing British society’s mind, there’s precious little overhauling, or even Disney-ification, on display here, least of all in the aesthetic.
 The quasi-realism Disney so loved is seldom seen, excepting in the opening tableaux of Victorian society where young Alice, all bug-eyed and cartoonishly misshapen, obviously doesn’t fit (aesthetically, her mutated features obviously belong in the nightmare to come, a stylistic harmony that paves the way for the film’s expression of how she is more comfortable in her imagination than so-called reality).
 Soon enough, however, she dozes off, goes down that old rabbit hole we all love, and wanders into a druggy haze of a soon to be cult object (although a box office failure at the time, unsurprisingly).